viktor-ferenczi/godot-voxel/README.md

 ## Plans

-* Rename Model to something else, because it can be confused with Godot's Cubemap feature (which is unrelated)
 * Resurrect the Vox resource loader
-* Add support for different textures on each side of the voxel
-* Clean up the Python texture atlas pre-processing code
 * Clean up and add the automated placement of
   * Lights to make use of SDFGI
   * Occluders to reduce overdraw